-Note: (1) Applicable only to the CSU system and not to the University of California; (2) Classes required by the major are not applicable to this pattern; (3) Students wanting an A.A. or A.S. degree in addition to transfer should note degree requirements on page 37: (4) List is subject to additions and/or atterations: the Counseling Department has up-to-date information on such changes.
+Note: (1) The General Education Certification Pattern for the CSU System is in the process of being revised.
+Check with a counselor for the most up-todate information.
+(2) This pattern is applicable only to the CSU system and not to the University of California; (3) Classes required by the major are not applicable to this pattern; (4) Students wanting an A.A. or A.S. degree in addition to transfer should note degree requirements on page 37.